janielecustodio/VBOHCA/README.md

 # VBOHCA
-Virginia Beach OHCA -- Online Supplement
+Online Supplement -- Spatiotemporal Data Set for Out-of-Hospital Cardiac Arrests (Custodio and Lejeune, 2020)

+## How to use these files
+The files provided in this repository are the online supplement to the paper *Spatiotemporal Data Set for Out-of-Hospital Cardiac Arrests (Custodio and Lejeune, 2020)*.
+The files have been generated to cover OHCA incidents recorded by the city of Virginia Beach from January 1, 2017 to June 30, 2019.
+However, the SAS program provided in this repository can be used to process data for different time periods, depending on the files uploaded to the folder *input*.

 ## Folders
 ### auxiliary
 Stores auxiliary SAS data files.
 ### input
 Stores input data files, obtained from the [Open VB data portal](https://data.vbgov.com/).
+Users must download three data files, which should be saved as .xslx: EMS_Calls_For_Service, Fire_Calls_For_Service, and Police_Calls_For_Service.
+These files are processed in the SAS program, which generates the OHCA occurrences for a given time period.
+Details of the analysis can be found in the aforementioned paper (Custodio and Lejeune, 2020)

 ### Random Sample
 Contains a random sample generated using the MATLAB code available with this package.
 ### Shortest Paths